Hofjes in Haarlem

 The oldest and most modern hofjes in the country are located next to each other in the centre of Haarlem.
 The oldest remaining example is the Hofje van Bakenes, founded in 1395 by Dirc van Bakenes.
 The Johan Enschedéhofje is the latest addition, completed in 2007 to a design by Joost Swarte and Henk Döll.
 This hofje is named after the Johan Enschedé printing company which once stood here.

 Most of the city’s hofjes are free to visit between 10:00 and 17:00.
-Please note that that hofjes are closed on Sundays.
+Please note that hofjes are closed on Sundays.